Cyclone (Marvel Comics): Pierre Fresson

 Pierre Fresson was a member of a European crime family who was given the recreated Cyclone suit.
 Not wishing to serve the European crime family any longer, he stole the suit and fled.
-Now freelance, he operated as an agent of Justin Hammer, before being recruited into Justine Hammer's first incarnation of the Masters of Evil.
+Now freelance, he operated as an agent of Justin Hammer, before being recruited into Crimson Cowl's first incarnation of the Masters of Evil.
 As a part of the Masters of Evil, Cyclone battled against the Thunderbolts and other assorted heroes.
 Fresson also represented the European families when Grim Reaper called a meeting of Maggia bosses.

 Later, he attempted to steal Justin Hammer's will, before being soundly defeated by the Thunderbolts again.
-After it was revealed that Justin Hammer had planted time bombs in his former agents, Cyclone was given the option to work with the Thunderbolts to rid themselves of the threat.
+After it was revealed that Hammer had planted time bombs in his former agents, Cyclone was given the option to work with the Thunderbolts to rid themselves of the threat.
 At first, Fresson attempted to flee, but quickly surrendered and joined the Thunderbolts.
-Running into Silver Sable like his predecessor, Fresson would assist the Thunderbolts in freeing Justin Hammer's former agents of their biological time bomb.
+Running into Silver Sable like his predecessor, Fresson would assist the Thunderbolts in freeing Hammer's former agents of their biological time bomb.
 He was also with the Thunderbolts when they attacked the omnipotent Thanos after Thanos had received the power of the Heart of the Infinite.
 Cyclone would battle against the Elite Agents of S.H.I.E.L.D. before Hawkeye would give him the option of either remaining a Thunderbolt or being cut loose.
 Choosing the latter, Cyclone was dropped with an electrical arrow and turned over to S.H.I.E.L.D. as he was no longer a Thunderbolt and therefore a felon.

-During the "Civil War" storyline, someone that looks like Cyclone popped up in Hammerhead's villain army when S.H.I.E.L.D. attacked their headquarters.
+During the "Civil War" storyline, someone that looks like Cyclone appears as a member of in Hammerhead's villain army when S.H.I.E.L.D. attacked their headquarters.

 Boomerang and Owl hire Cyclone onto the Sinister Sixteen, assembled to distract the Chameleon's forces while Boomerang steals from him.
 When the police arrived, Cyclone and most of the Sinister Sixteen surrendered.

 After being bailed out of jail, Cyclone, Man Mountain Marko, Shriek, and Kangaroo instigated a bar fight against Boomerang's group.
 After nearly taking out Beetle, Cyclone was tackled by Speed Demon who took Cyclone as far away as the New Jersey Turnpike South.

 As part of the "All-New, All-Different Marvel," Cyclone was causing havoc in Atlantic City with his artificial hurricane.
 He faced off against the Avengers and is defeated by Vision.

 During the "Opening Salvo" part of the Secret Empire storyline, Cyclone is recruited by Baron Helmut Zemo to join the Army of Evil.